Sunday, January 30, 2011

 Instead of going to our head and creating negative images of others we can look at why they may be stuck.
 We can empathize with their unmet needs and their tragic attempts of meeting those needs.

 Jesus tells his disciples to love their enemies and to pray for them.
 When we accept others as they are we can love them just the way they are.
-We do not need to like what they do, but we can empathize with their lack of resources and say a prayer for them.
+We do not need to like what they do, but we can empathize with where they are at in their life journey and say a prayer for them.
 Jesus, Martin Luther King Jr. and Gandhi all demonstrated this in their lives.

 Acceptance of Differences

 Acceptance of others also means accepting the differences that others have.
-One individual may have spiked hair and another person may have dreadlocks.
-This demonstrates self-expression and not moral character.
-They are both special because they were made in the image of God.
+One individual may have spiked hair and another person may have dreadlocks, while another may have tattoos or a different lifestyle or perspective.
+They are all special because they were made in the image of God.
+Everyone matters and contributes to the richness and variety of humanity.

 All individuals are different and have different ways of doing things.
-We can honor the roads that others travel even though they may be different from ours.
+We can honor the roads that others travel even though they may be disparate from our own.
 We can celebrate the differences instead of drawing lines in the sand.
-By seeing the uniqueness of every individual we see the beauty that every human being possesses.
+By seeing the uniqueness of every individual, we see the beauty that every human being possesses.

 Note: The Season for Nonviolence national campaign starts today.
 At the start of every week I will be writing a weekly meditation relating to this campaign.
 I hope that it inspires you all to be peacemakers.